Eyewitness account

 Opportunity cost, push/pull.
 To climb or not to.

-Push comes to shove, if turned around, would the men be sent to Kham Chi Hoa – our city jail per “America in Vietnam”, 41.4 per cent of people shared this appraisal.
-The jail was wide open at the change of the guards.
+The jail later was wide open at the change of the guards.
 Or worse, as in Killing -Field chapter e.g. beheaded for wearing glasses?!? so the government does not bother with feeding and reeducating (Hue 68).
 Not unfounded, since I grew up with episodes of Cambodia “cap duon” (beheading).
-I got goose bumps every time I passed the Cambodian embassy near my home, or later saw skulls exhibit at the village of Ba Chi.
-Growing up eye-witnessing a monk-burning at that same intersection was enough of a childhood memory.
+I got goose bumps every time I passed the Cambodian embassy (confirmed when I took a trip later and saw skulls-exhibit at the village of Ba Chi.)
+Growing up eye-witnessing a monk-burning at that same intersection was enough.

 Since I barely got my first beer for passing the SAT:” Mama, life has just begun”.